dr-guangtou/daily_astroph/astroph-1808.md

 ## August 30:

 #### [The impact of cored density profiles on the observable quantities of dwarf spheroidal galaxies](https://arxiv.org/abs/1808.10451)
+    * We find that despite the creation of large cores at the centre of the dark matter haloes, the impact of SIDM on the observable quantities of quenched galaxies is indiscernible, dominated mostly by the stochastic build up of the stellar matter
+    * Although based mostly on quenched galaxies, this finding supports other recent work putting into question the reliability of inferred cored density profiles that are derived from observed line-of-sight velocities.

 #### [The Far-Infrared Radio Correlation at low radio frequency with LOFAR/H-ATLAS](https://arxiv.org/abs/1808.10452)